 Welcome to my blog!
 Thank you for visiting!

 In this blog, I will take you on my flower journey with me, through the good, the bad, and the beautiful of flower farming...from seed to bouquet and everything in between.
 I hope you will join me.
-If you sign up for my newsletter (at the bottom of this page) you will get notices of new blog posts, and updates about items the farm stand will be offering each week.
+If you sign up for my newsletter (at the bottom of this page) you will receive notices of new blog posts, and updates about items the farm will be offering each week.

 My Flower Journey

 When I was a little girl, from the age of one to five, I lived in Hawaii.
 Of course, living there my whole life was filled with flowers.
 My dad was in the Air Force and in his off time he worked for a local flower dealer.
 They had a little grass shack on the docks at Pearl Harbor and sold leis and orchids to the sailors as they got off the ships, to send home to the ladies in their lives.
 In fact, during Mother’s day week, the Captains told their crews that they weren’t allowed off the ship on leave if they didn’t have a receipt for flowers for Mom!

 Every Sunday I wore an orchid corsage, that was almost bigger than I was, to Sunday School.
 I felt very special.

 When we moved to the Valmont farm in 1962, it had been unoccupied for many years.
 It was so overgrown that I would get lost trying to get to the barn from the house!
 The weeds and wild brush were over six feet tall.
 But, everywhere there were flowers.
 Flowers my great grandmother, Minnie Madge, had planted.
 There were hollyhocks and iris, poppies and lilacs, and daylilies.
 Thousands of daylilies.
 And one very special peony.
 A gorgeous, buxom, deep burgundy one that smells like heaven.
 All of these flowers are still here, and I treasure them.